rubengrill/apollo-typed-documents/README.md

 }
 ```

-Also, if you have a `create-react-app` project without typescript, the `tsconfig.json` must not be placed in your app root folder, because `create-react-app` uses this file to detect a typescript project [reference](https://github.com/facebook/create-react-app/blob/v3.4.1/packages/react-scripts/scripts/utils/verifyTypeScriptSetup.js#L49).
+Also, if you have a `create-react-app` project without TypeScript, the `tsconfig.json` must not be placed in your app root folder, because `create-react-app` uses this file to detect a TypeScript project [reference](https://github.com/facebook/create-react-app/blob/v3.4.1/packages/react-scripts/scripts/utils/verifyTypeScriptSetup.js#L49).

 All `.ts`/`.d.ts` files must be outside of your `src` folder [reference](https://github.com/facebook/create-react-app/blob/v3.4.1/packages/react-scripts/scripts/utils/verifyTypeScriptSetup.js#L50)